How Diabetic Retinopathy Can Cause Blindness

 It is a little-known fact that diabetes is one of the leading causes of blindness in the world.
-This is especially true among the working age population, since after living with diabetes for 20 years the risk of developing sight-threatening eye disease increases significantly.
+This is especially true among the working age population.
+The reason is that the risk of developing sight-threatening eye disease increases significantly after living with diabetes for 20 years.

 Diabetes damages blood vessels all over the body.
 Over time, too much sugar in the blood can lead to the blockage of the tiny blood vessels that nourish the retina, cutting off its blood supply.
 As a result, the eye attempts to grow new blood vessels, but these new blood vessels don’t develop properly and can leak easily.

 Given that the majority of vision impairment from diabetic retinopathy is avoidable through early detection and timely treatment, periodic screening among individuals with diabetes has long been endorsed by the World Health Organization and others.
 Eye doctors can check for diabetic retinopathy as part of a dilated eye exam.

 The exam is simple and painless — your doctor will give you some eye drops to dilate your pupil and then check your eyes for diabetic retinopathy and other eye problems.
 Timely treatment of sight-threatening diabetic retinopathy with laser or other interventions is highly effective in preventing vision impairment or blindness.

 Calculate your risk of diabetic retinopathy with the RetinaRisk app

 The RetinaRisk app is a unique and revolutionary tool that can be instrumental in preventing diabetic retinopathy.
 The app empowers people with diabetes to assess and monitor their individualized risk of developing sight-threatening diabetic retinopathy and seek early diagnosis and timely treatment.